 Applicants must provide complete and accurate information for their household within 30 days of the application date.
-For new applicants, the Certification Page must be signed.
 The Certification Page provides notice to the applicant regarding use of the information provided and the rights of the applicant.
 By submitting the application, the intake worker acknowledges that they have verified the applicant's information and agree to comply with the Home Energy Plus Conflict of Interest/Non-Disclosure Agreement (see Section 8.5.1.1.).